-The Arrangement does not include arrangements where one or both of the following applies:

-- subpart BG of the Act applies to void the arrangement [subpart BG relates to tax avoidance arrangements]; - interest is deductible under section DB 7 [section DB 7 applies to companies].
+For the avoidance of doubt, the Arrangement also does not include Arrangements where subpart BG of the Act applies to void the arrangement (subpart BG relates to tax avoidance arrangements).

-This Ruling is subject to Part FG of the Act.
-[The purpose of Part FG is to ensure that worldwide interest expense is apportioned appropriately to a New Zealand taxpayer The rules in Part FG are commonly referred to as the "thin capitalisation rules".]
+This Ruling is subject to Part FE of the Act.
+(The purpose of Part FE is to ensure that worldwide interest expense is apportioned appropriately to a New Zealand taxpayer.
+The rules in Part FE are commonly referred to as the "thin capitalisation rules".)